RTradeLtd/Temporal/README.md

 If you do want to download and build from source, be-aware the download process can take *A LONG TIME* depending on your bandwidth and internet speed.
 Usually it takes up to 30 minutes.

 Should you still want to do this, download the [install_from_source.sh script](./setup/scripts/misc/install_from_source.sh).
-Alternatively here's the script
+This will ensure you have the proper go version, download the github repository, compile the cli, and install it.
+The main settings, such as workdir and binary install location are configurable, but come with sensible defaults.
+Alternatively here's a copy of the script

 ```bash
 #! /bin/bash